 The strata corporation can also collect any other records required by the Strata Property Regulation

 SPA also requires that strata corporations collect personal information to include in Form Bs, Certificates of Payment and Certificates of Lien.
 PIPA does not, however outline what information should or should not be included in strata minutes.

-Documentation containing the personal information must be destroyed, or anonymized, as soon as the purpose for which the personal information was collected is no longer being served by retention of the personal information, and retention is no longer necessary for legal or business purposes.
+Documentation containing personal information must be destroyed, or anonymized, as soon as the purpose for which the personal information was collected is no longer being served by retention of the personal information, and retention is no longer necessary for legal or business purposes.